 If you’re looking to improve your overall strength, balance, and flexibility, consider performing a single-leg Romanian deadlift to front lunge.
 It is a challenging exercise but a great way to build up your lower body muscles, such as hamstrings, adductors, glutes, lower back, and quadriceps.

-It also helps develop good posture, improves muscle coordination, solidifies the core, as well as reduces lower back and hamstring injuries.
+It also helps develop good posture, improves muscle coordination, solidifies the core, and reduces lower back and hamstring injuries.

 So it’s best to add to your inner thigh dumbbell workout list as it targets your adductors from a different angle than other exercises.